UK's newest Amateur Radio club serving Bath and the surrounding areas.

 The ICQ Amateur Radio Podcast is a fortnightly audio broadcast of the latest amateur radio news from around the world, views, technical reviews, events and training.

-A web resource for UK amateur radio repeaters both analog and digital.
+A web resource for UK amateur radio repeaters both analogue and digital.

 Homepage of Radio Fairs, the organisers of the annual Kempton Rally.